lquochieu/MyShell/README.md

 ### Environment variables

 #### 1. env
-`Display the value of the user environment varialbe called`
+`Display the value of the user environment variable called`

 *Syntax:*
 ```